bugsnag/bugsnag-laravel/CONTRIBUTING.md

 Releasing
 =========

+0. Create PRs updating the release version in the installation instructions on app.bugsnag.com and docs.bugsnag.com
 1. Commit all outstanding changes
 2. Bump the version in `src/BugsnagServiceProvider.php`
 3. Update the CHANGELOG.md, and README if appropriate.